 The rubber flex hose on the Gauge Drive HV is standard equipment on all Lezyne mini pumps, and the Gauge Drive has an integrated pressure gauge built into the hose.
-The pressure gauge allows for precise inflation of mountain bike tires to the preferred pressure of the user.
-The Gauge Drive HV is a purpose-built pump for high volume mountain bike tires, and functions exceptionally well when used for its intended purpose.
-With top notch pumping performance for high volume tires, this is our go-to pump for mountain biking.
+The pressure gauge allows for accurate inflation of mountain bike tires to the preferred pressure of the user.
+The Gauge Drive HV is a purpose-built pump for high volume mountain bike tires and functions exceptionally well when used for its intended purpose.
+With top-notch pumping performance for high volume tires, this is our go-to pump for mountain biking.

 Ease of Use

 The Lezyne Gauge Drive is an efficient, user-friendly pump.
-To inflate a tire, the flexible hose is pulled from its internal storage tube at the end of the pump handle and then threaded into the opposite end of the pump.
-The air chuck is of the thread-on variety, and is reversible for either Presta or Schrader applications.
-Threading the chuck onto the valve is easy, but does require that you spin the whole pump and hose assemble, as there is no built-in swivel.
+To inflate a tire, pull the flexible hose from the end of the pump handle and then thread it onto the opposite end of the pump.
+The air chuck is of the thread-on variety and is reversible for either Presta or Schrader valves.
+Threading the chuck onto the valve is easy, but does require that you spin the whole pump and hose assembly, as there is no built-in swivel.

-The Pro Bike Mini has a swivel built into the hose to ease attachment and we like the feature and would love to see it on Lezyne pumps.
-Inflation is smooth and efficient with a relatively constant effort required to operate the pump, until you hit pressures over 40psi.
-After that, pumping becomes difficult, but this pump is designed for low-pressure high volume applications so that is to be expected.
-The pressure gauge gives you real time readings of tire pressure, so no need to worry about over or under inflation.
+The Pro Bike Tool High Pressure Pump has a swivel built into the hose to ease attachment.
+We like the feature and would love to see it on Lezyne pumps.
+Inflation is smooth and efficient with a relatively constant effort until you hit pressures over 40psi.
+After that, pumping becomes difficult, but this pump is designed for low-pressure/high volume applications, so that is to be expected.
+The pressure gauge gives you real-time tire pressure information, so no need to worry about over or under inflation.

 This is a well-designed pump, with all-aluminum construction and a flexible fill hose.
 The design is similar to the Lezyne Road Drive, but a larger diameter barrel and piston make it better suited to high volume pumping.
 The flex hose has a built-in pen gauge that provides reasonably accurate pressure readings.
-During testing, we found the gauge to read about 10 psi over the actual pressure.
-The Pro Bike Tool Mini also has a pen-style gauge built into the fill hose, and we found the gauge accuracy to be comparable between the two pumps.
-The Gauge Drive flex hose is both Presta and Schrader valve compatible by reversing the air chuck on the end of the hose.
+During testing, we found the gauge to read about ten psi over the actual pressure.
+The Pro Bike Tool also has a pen-style gauge built into the fill hose, and we found the gauge accuracy to be comparable between the two pumps.
+The Gauge Drive flex hose is both Presta and Schrader valve compatible.

 It falls in the middle of the mini pump price spectrum at $49.99.
 It is more than deserving of this price and offers a great value due to its superior pumping performance and excellent design.